neulab/wikiasp/README.md

 ```sh
 ./scripts/download_and_extract_all.sh /path/to/save_directory
 ```
 Alternatively, one can individually download an archive for each domain from the table below.
+(Note: left-clicking will not prompt downloading dialogue.
+Open the link in a new tab, or save from the context menu on your OS, or use `wget`.)

 <table>
     <thead>